 Volcanic activity on the Reykjanes Peninsula: What you need to know

-Since 2021, the Reykjanes Peninsula has witnessed a surge in seismic activity, including several volcanic eruptions.
+Since 2021, the Reykjanes Peninsula has witnessed a surge in seismic activity, including nine volcanic eruptions.
 Despite this, Iceland has remained a safe and open destination for travelers.
+The eruption's effects are localized to the eruption site and do not threaten people.
+View a map of the eruption site here below.

 Monitoring and Preparedness